felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 In 1 week, I had finished reading my first DevOps book.
 Woohoo!
 I felt like I was ready to conquer the world.
-My mind was now filled with ideas I was excited to try.
-In *The Phoenix Project* subtly advertised for another book from the same author, *The DevOps Handbook*, which supposedly contained everything you needed to know to propel your business forward as Bill had done for Parts Unlimited in the Phoenix
+My mind was now filled with ideas I was excited to try. *The Phoenix Project* subtly advertised for another book from the same author, *The DevOps Handbook*, which supposedly contained everything you needed to know to propel your business forward as Bill had done for Parts Unlimited in the Phoenix